 Horned Ancestor Figure — Baga or Nalu, Guinea (Mid-20th Century) This powerful carved figure likely originates from the Baga or Nalu peoples of coastal Guinea.
 The crescent-shaped horns reference ancestral and spiritual authority, often linked to initiation or fertility rituals.
 The piece's geometric proportions and weathered patina make it a striking artifact of mid-century West African ceremonial art.

-Dave and I surrounded my his masterful art collection.
+Caption: Dave and I surrounded my his art collection.

 These pieces aren’t just art.
 They’re anchors.
 They root a space in something older, deeper.
 They create presence.